 - If you are considered 'out-of-district' by the community college you plan to attend, your tuition bill will have an out-of-district tuition charge on it.

 - Reconnect only pays up to the in-district tuition for any of Michigan's public community colleges.
 If you attend an institution where you’re considered ‘out-of-district’ there may be a balance leftover if you don’t qualify for enough Pell Grant or other scholarships or awards to cover the rest of the bill.

 - Attending a community college you're considered 'in-district' for is the best way to ensure free tuition.

 When applying to a community college, ask them to estimate these costs that are not covered by Reconnect to avoid any surprises when you receive your bill.
-Also see Are there other costs of going back to school?

 If you're not sure for which community college you're considered 'in-district', visit our List of Colleges to contact the community college nearest you.
 You can find the email and phone number contact to each college on the same page.